UncommonGoods/luakit/README.md

 luakit is a fast, light and simple to use micro-browser framework exensible by Lua using the WebKit web content engine and the GTK+ toolkit.

+## UG Modifications

+This fork is intended as:

+a) a code freeze
+b) a tweaked configuration geared specifically toward "kiosk" functionality

 ## Dont Panic!

 You don't have to be a developer to use luakit on a daily basis.
 If you are